 This is a continuation of Part 4 in a

 Definitions of "Gender Identity Disorder:"

-current list of symptoms related to GID in the DISM-IV is:
+list of symptoms related to GID in the DISM-IV was:

 A. A strong and persistent cross-gender identification (not merely a desire for any perceived cultural advantages of being the other sex).

 In children, the disturbance is manifested by four (or more) of the following:

 1. Repeatedly stated desire to be, or insistence that he or she is, the other sex.

 2. In boys, preference for cross-dressing or simulating female attire; in girls, insistence on wearing only stereotypical masculine clothing.

 3. Strong and persistent preferences for cross-sex roles in make-believe play or persistent fantasies of being the other sex.